PBorocz/raindrop-io-py/README.md

 ## License

-Copyright 2022 Peter Borocz

-See LICENSE for detail.
+Copyright (c) 2022 Peter Borocz.
+See LICENSE for details.